Fagna

 Persona

-I created two personas, one based on the amateur planner another on the professional planner.
+I created two personas, one based on the amateur planner and another on the professional planner.
 Ella is the archetype for the amateur planner.

 Product vision